 Exceptions for babies

+Parents often ask can I take baby bottles with water through airport security?
 A parent may take sufficient bottled water with them for the baby during the flight, either to drink as water or to use to make up baby formula.
 The same applies to boiled, sterile water.

-You can also take quantities of ready made formula or expressed breast milk over the 3.4oz/100ml liquids rule limit to feed the baby during the flight.
+You can also take quantities of ready-made formula or expressed breast milk over the 3.4oz/100ml liquids rule limit to feed the baby during the flight.

 The water and other liquids for the baby do not need to go into your liquids bag but you should separate them and inform the security agent that you have them as they may require additional screening.

 It is perhaps obvious but worth saying nevertheless that you must actually have the baby with you when you pass through airport security to be able to take the above with you.

 How much water is allowed on a plane for a baby?

 There is no hard and fast rule that defines exactly how much water you can take through the TSA checkpoint with you.
 You are permitted to take sufficient water for your baby to drink or to make up baby formula for the duration of the flight and until you reach your final destination.

 Exceptions for fish!